dainguyendo/dain-words/content/blog/break-mantra/index.md

 Albeit cheesy for a break mantra, the phrase has been a tool I find myself coming back to while seeking creavity.
 Intentionally vague, the phrase leaves an open ended verse to be applied in any way I see fit to my dance.
 Interpretations are endless - some versions live and mutate, others are premature and later revisited.

-Implementations of the mantra has lead to versions that has helped clarify my dance in the long term, in an instance, down to a single movement.
+Implementations of the mantra has lead to versions of my craft in the long term, in an instance, down to a single movement.
 The more I reflect on this, the more I see the effects.

 Seeking intreptation of the mantra is analogous to a **journey down a river**.
 Starting from the source, river streams begin to branch off from one another creating what resembles a tree diagram.
 The choices made along the way shapes a unique interpretation of the experience of the river.